NoahBSchwartz/MITRE-Projects/README.md

 # MITRE-Projects
-While I can't share the full code of any of my contributions, I'm able to give a brief overview of each.
+While I can't share the full code for many of my contributions, I'm able to give a brief overview of each.
 I worked on 4 different projects over my 2 summers in teams of 2-8 people

 ## Public-Facing Projects: